-Pause FocusAide disables focuser movements by the third-party focusing tool FocusAide during CCD image download.
+Pause FocusAide disables focuser movements by the third-party focusing tool FocusAide during image download.
 This applies to both the main camera and autoguider.
-Some CCD camera drivers disable interrupts during download, which can cause erroneous focuser motion if FocusAide is actively moving the motor.
+Some camera drivers disable interrupts during download, which can cause erroneous focuser motion if FocusAide is actively moving the motor.
 This option will have no effect if FocusAide is not present or inactive.

 Default Auto-dark Pedestal specifies the constant added to the difference of a Simple Auto-dark exposure and its corresponding dark.
 This is usually set to 100, but can be increased to avoid clipping with noisy cameras.
 For low-noise 8-bit cameras, you may want to reduce it.

 Set the Apply CRI Filter Weights option when using a CRI tunable filter.
 This causes exposures taken with Readout Mode "Color" to use a special 3x3 matrix that produces an image with a more accurate color representation.